isb-cgc/readthedocs/docs/source/sections/HowToGetStartedonISB-CGC.rst

  - ISB-CGC has leveraged this powerful tool and uploaded multiple cancer genomics datasets into BigQuery tables that are open to the public. `ISB-CGC Datasets in BigQuery <BigQuery/data_in_BQ.html>`_ and the always freshly updated `Data Release Notes and Future Plans <updates_and_releases/Data_Releases.html>`_.
  - To obtain access to the ISB-CGC open access project tables in BigQuery, users can link these tables to your GCP project as described `here <progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.html>`_.
  - To obtain access to the ISB-CGC controlled access project tables in BigQuery, users can link these tables to your GCP project as described `here <progapi/bigqueryGUI/LinkingISB-CGCtoCABQ.html>`_.
- - ISB-CGC provides quickstart guides, tutorials and examples in both R and Jupyter notebooks for BigQuery in the `tutorials <TutorialsAndHow-ToGuides.html>`_and `Community Notebooks <HowTos.html>`_ sections of the documentation page.
+ - ISB-CGC provides quickstart guides, tutorials and examples in both R and Jupyter notebooks for BigQuery in the `Tutorials <TutorialsAndHow-ToGuides.html>`_ and `Community Notebooks <HowTos.html>`_ sections of the documentation page.
  - Every month, ISB-CGC provides an example analysis of cancer genomics data using BigQuery in our `Query of the Month blog <QueryOfTheMonthClub.html>`_.